Gertrude Rich Award

 • It is suggested that the awards be made to individuals from as many communities, campuses, and backgrounds as possible.

-• The awards shall be given at the awards banquet held in conjunction with the Alumni Leaders Conference in June of each year.
+• The awards shall be given at the awards banquet held in conjunction with the Alumni Leaders Weekend each year.

 • Award recipients must be present at the banquet.